mirasoldavila13/ProReadMeGenerator/README.md

 ## Description

 I was motivated to build the Professional README Generator to simplify the process of creating professional high-quality README files for developers.
 The Professional README Generator automates the creation of professional, well-structured README files, saving developers time and ensuring consistency.
-I learned how to effectively use Node.js and the Inquirer package to create command-line applications and generate dynamic markdown files.
+I learned how to effectively use Node.js, the Inquirer package, and modular JavaScript design to create dynamic markdown files.

 ## Table of Contents